TuringLang/docs/markdown/2_LogisticRegression.md

 After we've done that tidying, it's time to split our dataset into training and testing sets, and separate the labels from the data.
 We separate our data into two halves, `train` and `test`.
 You can use a higher percentage of splitting (or a lower one) by modifying the `at = 0.05` argument.
 We have highlighted the use of only a 5% sample to show the power of Bayesian inference with small sample sizes.

+We must rescale our variables so that they are centered around zero by subtracting each column by the mean and dividing it by the standard deviation.
+Without this step, Turing's sampler will have a hard time finding a place to start searching for parameter estimates.

 ````julia
 # Function to split samples.
 function split_data(df, at = 0.70)